HelloRAG/hellorag-llama-pack/README.md

 ## 2.1 Indexding for Local Data File

-A simple and quick way for you to perform rapid experimentation or internal product test.
+This is a simple and quick way for you to do a rapid experimentation or internal product test.
 You can also modify it in further based on the HelloRAG Llama Pack.

 ### 2.1.1 Setup for the Initial Indexing & Re-indexing